MOIS3Y/nvchad4nix/README.md

 - you add a package with `NvChad` to your configuration as an overlay or as a `home-manager` module
 - specify extraPackages and extraConfig for the package or module
 - you are building a new system generation
-- as a result, you will receive an executable file nvchad, NvChad.desktop to launch from the launcher and your own configuration overlay if you passed extraConfig
+- as a result, you will receive an executable file `nvim`, nvim.desktop to launch from the launcher and your own configuration overlay if you passed extraConfig
-- each extraPackages is available to nvchad, if this is for example an LSP server, nvchad will find its executable file
+- each extraPackages is available to NvChad, if this is for example an LSP server, NvChad will find its executable file
-- extraPackages are not available globally, they are only available in the nvchad scope
+- extraPackages are not available globally, they are only available in the NvChad scope
 - if you do not pass any parameters only extraPackages for starter configuration are included